DNAborn/RNAseq_Kelly_Hx/2A_WGCNA/Readme.md

     ##  ....detecting modules..
     ##  ....calculating module eigengenes..
     ##  ....checking kME in modules..
-    ##      ..removing 1 genes from module 2 because their KME is too low.
-    ##      ..removing 1 genes from module 4 because their KME is too low.
-    ##      ..removing 1 genes from module 12 because their KME is too low.
-    ##      ..removing 1 genes from module 24 because their KME is too low.
+    ##      ..removing 1 genes from module 29 because their KME is too low.
-    ##      ..removing 1 genes from module 49 because their KME is too low.
+    ##      ..removing 1 genes from module 42 because their KME is too low.
     ##  ..merging modules that are too close..
     ##      mergeCloseModules: Merging modules whose distance is less than 0.25
     ##        Calculating new MEs...